wp-plugins/sync-facebook-events/readme.txt

 == Frequently Asked Questions ==

-This plugin is designed to be used with The Events Calendar plugin.
+This is a simple plugin that is designed to be used with The Events Calendar plugin.

 == Upgrade Notice ==

 == Screenshots ==

+1. Facebook Event Sync Configuration

 == Changelog ==